nf-core/cageseq/docs/output.md

 By default this pipeline trims the cut enzyme binding site at the 5'-end and linkers at the 3'-end (can be disabled by setting `--trim_ecop` or `--trim_linkers to false`).
 Furthermore, to combat the leading-G-bias of CAGE-seq, G's at the 5'-end are removed.
-Additional artifacts can be removed via the `--trim_artifacts` parameter.
+Additional artifacts generated in the sequencing process, can be removed via the `--trim_artifacts` parameter.

 All the following trimming process are skipped if `--skip_trimming` is set to true and the output below is only available if '--save_trimmed' is set to true.